-A critical measure for the effectiveness of our programme will be the completion of awareness training for our broader employee population, and/or for targeted groups of professionals in specific service lines, support functions or geographies.
+A critical measure for the effectiveness of our programme is the completion of awareness training for our broader employee population or targeted groups of professionals in specific service lines, support functions or geographies.

-Training about slavery and human trafficking available to staff
+Training about slavery and human trafficking that we offer to our staff

 The annual Standards of Business Conduct certification is the cornerstone of CBRE's commitment to ethical business practices.
-All CBRE staff are required to certify they understand and will abide by our Standards of Business Conduct and core global policies.
-In 2022, 94.3% of employees completed the Standards of Business Conduct certification.
-Allowing for the timing of new hires and departures, Standards of Business Conduct training in 2022 approached 100% employee participation.
+We require all CBRE staff to certify they understand and will abide by our Standards of Business Conduct and core global policies.
+In 2023, 93.5% of our global employees completed the Standards of Business Conduct certification.
+Allowing for the timing of new hires and departures, Standards of Business Conduct training in 2023 approached 100% employee participation.
 By completing this certification, CBRE employees acknowledged CBRE's Human Rights Policy and their awareness of CBRE's commitment to Human Rights.
 The certification process provides the opportunity for staff to disclose any exceptions of which they were aware.
-In 2022, there were no employee disclosures with respect to the Human Rights Policy that led to substantiated violations of human rights or cases of modern slavery in the supply chain.
+In 2023, there were no employee disclosures concerning the Human Rights Policy that led to substantiated human rights violations or cases of modern slavery in the supply chain.